I propose we replace “be careful” with “be diligent” in our greetings.

-From home Diane maintains the Hubbub on-line store and projects like the Hubbub Helmet Mirror, as well as arranging bike-fitting services.
-She also produces, records, engineers, and publishes “The Outspoken Cyclist,” weekly, by herself.
+From home Diane maintains the Hubbub on-line store and projects like our Hubbub Helmet Mirror, as well as arranging bike-fitting services.
+She also produces, records, engineers, and publishes “The Outspoken Cyclist,” weekly podcast (and 1-hour broadcast), by herself.

-Brian, in his workshop, has since 2013 provided house-calls, pick-up & delivery service, and all the same full in-shop service Hubbub has always had.
+From his 2000 sqft commercial workshop Brian has since 2013 provided house-calls, pick-up & delivery service, and all the same full in-shop service Hubbub has always had.
 He remains a dealer for Waterford & Gunnar, Seven Cycles, Calfee Design, Rodriguez, and Pegoretti.
-Services have expanded to include welding, machining, sand-blasting, and other fabrication – occasionally on non-bike projects such as supercharger pipes for the neighboring auto mechanic, or repairing a giant stainless mixing bowl for a local bakery.
+Services have expanded to include welding, machining, bead-blasting, and other fabrication – occasionally on non-bike projects like turbocharger pipes for the neighboring auto mechanic, or repairing a giant stainless mixing bowl for a local bakery.